bradleypeterson/TimeTrackerFall22/README.md

 # TimeTrackerV2
+More documentation is found in the docs folder,
+##Time Tracker 23 Hand-Off Document
 This is a pure Angular version of Weber State's TimeTracker App.
 Currently supports user registration and basic clock-in/clock-out.

 ## Startup Instructions